calacuda/prog-bot/project-scope.md

 	- have a UUID generator to easily tag TODOs
 - ask questions about the code if I'm quiet for too long (this question asker should be contextually aware of the TODOs and of current errors)
 - alert on [rust-analyzer](https://rust-analyzer.github.io/) errors when saving the file
 - alert on GitHub/GitLab CI/CD fails/successes
+- alert when rust-analyzer is ready to analyze a newly oppened project

 each "skill" can be its own process communicating using a message-bus

-## How should it do this?
+## How should it do this

 - TODOs comments will be structured like this: ```// TODO: <UUID> thing to do``` this can then be parsed using [Pest](https://docs.rs/pest/latest/pest/) and/or [serde](https://docs.rs/serde/latest/serde/index.html), and will be used to construct a struct with the fallowing fields:
 	- file: a file path (relative to `Cargo.toml`) where the TODO was found.